logo

 By Carlton Mark

-Piper Seneca Comparisons
+Piper Seneca model comparison chart

-Piper Seneca I (PA-34-200): The Classic Workhorse
+Piper Seneca I (PA-34-200): the classic workhorse

 • Introduced: 1971